Virus shutdowns will likely make NFL draft most bet on ever

 ”There’s no doubt this will be the biggest-bet draft ever,” said Joe Asher, CEO of William Hill U.S. ”The draft is a time of renewal, and I think people are looking forward to a bit of fun after all of the tough news we’ve had recently.
 Betting on the draft is small in context, so this is no silver bullet, but it’s something positive for sure.”

-He said he expected his company to see 10 times the amount of bets it usually does on the draft.
+He said he expected his company to see twice the amount of bets it usually does on the draft.

 The draft beginning Thursday will not be a financial windfall for sportsbooks, though.
 The amount bet is small compared with other well-known events.